2013 - 2016 Exhibition

 But the other reason I so admire her work is because the films I shoot are about storytelling and Katherine is certainly a very fine storyteller.
 Each and every one of her paintings confirms this.
 They all tell a story, lightly atmospheric in tone here, mysteriously and darkly brooding there, fleetingly observed or meticulously studied but always reeling me in with their underlying narrative, their calming affirmation and global celebration of people and places across the planet.

-Introduction: The Drama of Shape
+Introduction: The Drama of Shape by Andrew Lambirth

 Katherine Hamilton is a dedicated traveller, pursuing her wanderlust as far as New Mexico and Guatemala, but also traversing the British Isles in her search for places which move her.
 Yet however far she roams, it is always with renewed enthusiasm that she returns to her Suffolk studio, invigorated with the spirit of new places.
 She reminds me of GK Chesterton who famously maintained that the whole point of travel was to be able to come back home refreshed, to see the familiar with new eyes.